esciencecenter-digital-skills/2021-06-03-DCC-project-management/lessons/present.md

     * Start with a README for the entire project, in the root of the project folder.
     * Do you think it is necessary to create a README for the data?
 Why (not)?
 If
       yes: make one!
-    * You can write your files in plain text (use a text editor for this, not Word) and save them in the `.txt` format.
+    * You can write your files in plain text (use a text editor, like Notepad, for this, not Word) and save them in the `.txt` format.
 If you feel comfortable with Markdown, you can use [Markdown formatting](https://www.markdownguide.org/basic-syntax/) in your text and save your files as `README.md`.